CARTing ‘Up And Out’ And Captain Kevin

 By Monette Benoit

-By Monette Benoit, All Rights Reserved.
+By Monette Benoit, All Rights Reserved

 Now and then we’re granted special events we remember for a long, long time.
 Some can be confidential.

 Originally I wanted special CART (communication access realtime translation, instant voice to text) moments to remain private.

-Two weeks after the San Diego installation of NCRA, National Court Reporters Association, president Mike Brentano, my world changed forever.
+Two weeks after the 2000 San Diego installation of NCRA, National Court Reporters Association, president Mike Brentano, my world changed forever.